Bitcoin: Mining

 Miners who successfully create a new block with a valid nonce can collect transaction fees from the included transactions and a fixed reward in bitcoins.
 To claim this reward, a special transaction called a coinbase is included in the block, with the miner as the payee.
 All bitcoins in existence have been created through this type of transaction.
 This reward is halved every 210,000 blocks until ₿21 million (Note: The exact number is ₿20,999,999.9769.) have been issued in total, which is expected to occur around the year 2140.
 Afterward, miners will only earn from transaction fees.
 These fees are determined by the transaction's size and the amount of data stored, measured in satoshis per byte.

 The proof of work system and the chaining of blocks make blockchain modifications very difficult, as altering one block requires changing all subsequent blocks.
 As more blocks are added, modifying older blocks becomes increasingly challenging.
 In case of disagreement, nodes trust the longest chain, which required the greatest amount of effort to produce.
 To tamper or censor the ledger, one needs to control the majority of the global hashrate.
 The high cost required to reach this level of computational power secures the bitcoin blockchain.

 The environmental impact of bitcoin mining is controversial and has attracted the attention of regulators, leading to restrictions or incentives in various jurisdictions.
 As of 2025, a non-peer-reviewed study by the Cambridge Centre for Alternative Finance (CCAF) estimated that bitcoin mining represented % of global electricity consumption and % of world greenhouse gas emissions, comparable to Slovakia's emissions.
 About half of the electricity used is generated through fossil fuels.
 Moreover, mining hardware's short lifespan results in electronic waste.
+In October 2025, the US was the largest mining country with 38% of the global bitcoin mining market share, followed by Russia (16%) and China (14%, despite all cryptocurrency trading and mining being banned there in 2021).